This article explains the concept behind the Enterprise system, including its components and the terminologies used.

 Various types of content can be placed in a Dossier — for example archive material, audio files, video files, articles, images, layouts, and so on.
-Many users can attribute content to the Dossier.
+Many users can add content to the Dossier.
 Also, the fact that a file is part of a Dossier does not mean that it is meant for publishing; it may be that you just want to use it as a reference (for example interview recording or raw transcripts).

 A Dossier is meant to be used 'per story’.
 So in the case of a famous artist there will probably be many stories about this artist, resulting in many Dossiers.
 These Dossiers could be related to each other because they are all concerning the same artist.

 Dossiers have their own workflow (with their own statuses) and can be routed to a user or user group.
-Dossiers are also used as the basis for publishing content.

 To ease working with Issues, Enterprise offers the 'Current Issue' concept.
 The administrator can set an Issue of a Brand to be the Current Issue: the issue that is going to be published next.